 Because of Willy’s profitability situation, highly leverage financial & fixed cost structure, supply or demand problems have a dramatic impact on Willy’s bottom line.
-The health of Willy Whale is directly related to retail stores sales.
-During economic slow downs Willy takes a direct hit as store sales shrink.
+The health of Willy Whale is directly related to retail store sales.
+During economic slowdowns, Willy takes a direct hit as store sales shrink.
 Seasonality in sales, dependence on economic cycles, limited profitability are the big reason why Willy has been reliant on debt to grow its business.

 d.
 Examination of projected financial statements & assumptions